(Published on Wednesday, December 2, 2015, in The Daily Citizen, Dalton, GA.)

 Get started by laying a toilet paper roll tube on the table vertically with one opening facing you, then flatten it.
 Use the glue gun or other adhesive to seal the bottom of the tube.
 Now you have a pocket to hold the treat or toy of the day.
 Flatten the remaining tubes then paint and decorate each one with the materials you have on hand.
 Label each tube by number starting with one and ending at twenty-four.

 As you count down the days to Christmas invite children to take out a treat for the corresponding day of the month.
 Keep in mind that these pockets are open on top.
-If you prefer seal the top and bottom opening to keep the treats top secret until the day they’re suppose to be opened.
+If you prefer, seal the top and bottom opening to keep the treats top secret until the day they’re supposed to be opened.

 • Newspaper Cone Advent Calendar: Use newspaper to make twenty-four individual cones to hold your treats.
 Take one page from the paper and cut it in half horizontally, then use it as a template to cut the other pages the same size.
 Starting at the bottom left corner roll the page up and adjust until you get the desired opening for the cone.
 Tape or glue the edge to hold the shape in place.